-Promotions and Advertising
+19. Promotions and Advertising

 19.1.
 BiP may present advertisements or promotional materials on or through the Service and on any BiP websites.
 Your participation in any promotional event is subject to the Terms and Conditions associated with that event.
 Your dealings with, or participation in promotions by any third party advertisers on or through the Service are solely between You and such third party.
 You agree that BiP shall not be responsible or liable for any loss or damage of any kind incurred by You as the result of any such dealings or as the result of the presence of such third parties on the Service.

-Consequences of Breach of These Terms
+20. Breach of These Terms and Conditions

-- Discontinue Your membership of the Service and / or any other related services, including paid for content / features; and/or
+b.
+Discontinue Your membership of the Service and / or any other related services, including paid for content / features; and/or

-- Take measures (including terminating, suspending or restricting Your use of the Service) to prevent You from using the Service or linking to or accessing the website; and/or
+c.
+Take measures (including terminating, suspending or restricting Your use of the Service) to prevent You from using the Service or linking to or accessing the website; and/or

-- Terminate this Licence with immediate effect.
+d.
+Terminate this Agreement with immediate effect.

-Intellectual Property Rights
+21. Intellectual Property Rights

 21.3.
 As between BiP and You, You own all rights, title and interest in and to all of Your Data.

 21.4.
-BiP shall have a royalty free, worldwide, transferable, sub-licensable, irrevocable, perpetual Licence to use or incorporate into the Services any suggestions, enhancement requests, recommendations, or other feedback provided by You, including Users, relating to the operation of the Services.
+BiP shall have a royalty-free, worldwide, transferable, sub-licensable, irrevocable, perpetual licence to use or incorporate into the Services any suggestions, enhancement requests, recommendations, or other feedback provided by You, including Users, relating to the operation of the Services.

 21.5.
 If BiP receives a notice alleging that You have engaged in behaviour that infringes BiP’s or any other party’s intellectual property rights, or reasonably suspects the same, BiP may suspend or terminate Your account without notice to You.
-If BiP suspends or terminates Your account under this paragraph, it shall have no liability or responsibility to You, including for any amounts that You have previously paid.
+If BiP suspends or terminates Your account under this Clause, it shall have no liability or responsibility to You, including for any amounts that You have previously paid.

 22.2.
 Confidential Information (other than Your Data) shall not include any information that:

-- Was independently developed by the Receiving Party.
+d. was independently developed by the Receiving Party.

-- The Receiving Party shall use the same degree of care that it uses to protect the confidentiality of its own confidential information of like kind (but in no event less than reasonable care)
+a. use the same degree of care that it uses to protect the confidentiality of its own confidential information of like kind (but in no event less than reasonable care)